 Having an idea of what you value in your life gets you in the right ballpark, but if you’re going to find the perfect career, you also need to be good at what you do.7

 You might have some technical skills you already know you’re “good” at.
 That’s an obvious place to start, and if any of those skills are aligned with what you value, hey, you’re one step closer to finding the perfect career for yourself.

 For example, let’s say you’re good at setting up complicated spreadsheets, analyzing budgets, and overall you do a good job managing your money.
 If you’re someone who also values personal finance and money management, you might make a great financial planner.

-But I would argue that intangible skills are becoming even more important in today’s world.
-So which intangible, soft skills do you bring to the table?
+But I would argue (and research would support) that intangible skills are becoming even more important in today’s world.8 So which intangible, soft skills do you bring to the table?

 To stick with the above example, are you also good at identifying emotional barriers to sound money management?
 Can you be empathetic with people who have trouble with their finances?
 Can you find new and creative ways to explain basic personal finance topics that most people find mind-numbingly boring?

 Or maybe you love art and design and you’re really good at it, but do you think you can also manage clients’ expectations well and nudge them in the right direction when they need it?

 Think of the soft skills you’re good at and how might apply them to a given career.
 Are you good with people?
 Are you very organized and detailed-oriented?
 Can you manage projects and expectations well?